kosmastsk/one-SLAM-2-rule-them-all/environment_recognition/README.md

 ###### rgbCallback()
 - Make a copy of the RGB image and convert it to Grayscale, so that we can detect brightness.
 - Calculate the average of all the Grayscale values of each measurement
+- Make an opencv format copy of the Grayscale image
+- Implement the Canny Edge Detection
+- Calculate the average of all the edges of each measurement

 ###### averageValues()
 - For the first 100 scans, raise the *samples_* by 1.
 Then, keep it to 100, so that we always calculate the average value of the last 100 scans.
 Also, reset the index of the lists (*index_*), everytime it reaches 100.